Creeksea Place: History

 In its original form Creeksea Place (built by Sir Arthur Harris) probably consisted of three, or possibly, four wings surrounding a courtyard with the longest wing running from north to south.
 An original lead rain-water head, complete with the date ‘1569’ moulded on its face side, still exists today.
 Sadly, in about 1740, the south part of the house, together with the enclosing walls of the garden were dismantled and the materials sold, leaving standing only the outer courtyard enclosure, the North range and the West wing.
 The house was restored in modern times with a new range built on the foundations of the original East wing and various other additions were made by the Rome family.
 However a number of original features still exist such as a moulded oak door frame, original windows with brick mullions, transoms and square moulded labels and superb chimney stacks with octagonal shafts.

 Creeksea Place was reputed to have been the home of Anne Boleyn.
-Her spirit was said to been seen walking from an old cottage near the Cricksea ferry.
+Her spirit was said to have been seen walking from an old cottage near the Cricksea ferry.
 Her daughter, Queen Elizabeth, is thought to have met her soldiers here and that they were supposed to have come to meet her through a tunnel connected with Rochford.
 Great Tudor drains, full of oyster shells have been uncovered but not the tunnel itself.
 Sir Henry Mildmay, Keeper of the Crown Jewels for Charles I married into the Harris family and, by the laws of the day, eventually became the owner of Creeksea Place.
 He is reputed to have been one of the twelve State elders who subsequently signed King Charles's death warrant.
 Following the execution and after the accession to the throne of Charles II, Sir Henry was said to have been arrested at Creeksea and he and the other eleven elders were accused of regicide (the murder of a king or queen), later pardoned but it is said, to make sure they did not forget the enormity of their crime, all twelve were obliged to spend the anniversary date of the King's execution in the Tower of London.